pkfan/user-detail-from-browser/README.md

 This library only uses javascript to detect user details and return javascript User Object.

-#### About User Original Details
+## About User Original Details
-**If client use vpn or any third party server, then this library fetch original details of client from browser only, because we fetch details from client system.**
+**If client use vpn or any third party server or change his country location, then this library fetch/detect original details of client from browser, because we fetch details from client system.**

 Following Details are found in result object: